 Both styles are powerful tools.
 Your decision should align with your storytelling needs, brand aesthetics, and the level of visual impact you want to achieve.

 Aim to keep your video infographic between 60-90 seconds.
 This ensures your content is concise and keeps your audience engaged from start to finish.
-You may be tempted to throw in everything but the kitchen sink into your script, but remember the creative storytelling rule: “Less is more.”
+You may be tempted to throw in everything but the kitchen sink into your script, but remember the creative storytelling rule - “Less is more.”

 Yes!
 Many software options like Animaker, Powtoon, and Canva offer pre-built templates and drag-and-drop features, making it easy for beginners to create high-quality video infographics.